Area of Focus

 Global Engagement (GE) is the hub of responsibility and leadership for Global Learning at the UC Santa Cruz campus.
 We provide advising services and guidance to students seeking to participate in a global learning opportunity.
 Students interested in exploring study abroad and away options should visit Global Engagement (103 Classroom Unit Building) to meet with a Global Learning Advisor early in their college career and review the UCSC Global Learning website.
 Global Learning applications are generally due approximately 4-8 months in advance of the program start date, so it is critical that students start planning well in advance.

-UCSC students may choose to study abroad or away through a variety of global learning programs, including UCSC Global Seminars, UCSC Exchanges, UCSC Global Internships, APRU Virtual Student Exchange, Global Classrooms, UCDC, UC Education Abroad Program (UCEAP), Other UC Study Abroad/Away Programs, or Independent Study Abroad/Away Programs.
 On any UC program, financial aid will apply and students will receive UC credit.
-Students may apply to have coursework count toward GE or major requirements.
+Students may apply to have coursework count toward GE, major, or minor requirements.
+See more at Academic Planning.
 For Independent Programs, students may be able to receive transfer credit for the courses they complete.
 Transferable courses may be used to satisfy major, minor, or general education requirements at the discretion of the appropriate department.
 Some financial aid may apply and many Independent Programs offer scholarships to help offset the costs of the program.

 Health Sciences Internship Program